Phase transition during inflation and the gravitational wave signal at pulsar timing arrays

 We discretize the space using a cubic lattice with $N$ grids per spatial dimension.
 The $N^3$ points are labeled as

-In the simulation, a field defined on the continuum space with comoving coordinate $\bx$, $f\left(\mathbf{x}\right)$, is converted to a field defined $f\left(\mathbf{n}\right)$ defined on the lattice, with the condition, $f\left(\mathbf{x}\right)$ at $\mathbf{x}=\mathbf{n}\delta x$.
+In the simulation, a field $f\left(\mathbf{x}\right)$ defined on the continuum space with comoving coordinate $\bx$, is converted to a field $f\left(\mathbf{n}\right)$ defined on the lattice, with the condition that $f\left(\mathbf{x}\right)$ is calculated at $\mathbf{x}=\mathbf{n}\delta x$.
 Note that in our simulation, the lattice is defined in coordinate system.
 For convenience, we set $m=1$ hereafter.
-In this unit, the Hubble constant $H_{\rm inf}$ has the value $0.01$.
-The physical size of the lattice spacing $\delta x$ is set to be $0.6$ at the beginning of the simulation.
-We proved that 0.6 is small enough to give accurate secondary GW signals by comparing the restuls between $\delta x = 0.6$ to $\delta x = 0.3$ with the same total volume.
+In this unit system, the Hubble constant $H_{\rm inf}$ has a value of $0.01$.
+The physical size of the lattice spacing $\delta x$ is set to $0.6$ at the beginning of the simulation.
+We have verified that this value is sufficiently small to provide accurate secondary GW signals by comparing the results obtained with $\delta x = 0.6$ to those obtained with $\delta x = 0.3$, while maintaining the same total volume.